Frozelar/AGBIC-Project/README.txt

-[insert name later]: A platformer game being made as a hobby.
-Made for the A Game By Its Cover 2016 game jam.
+Ice Age: A platformer game being made as a hobby.
+Made for the 'A Game By Its Cover 2016' game jam.
 Copyright (C) 2016 Frozelar
 Email: frostyfish88@gmail.com
-[insert name later] is licensed under the terms of the GNU General Public License v3.0.
+Ice Age is licensed under the terms of the GNU General Public License v3.0.
 A copy of the license is provided in License.txt.

 Coded (by me) with:
 - C++ (using Microsoft Visual Studio: https://www.visualstudio.com/)